 A missionary going to a remote village would require transportation.
-Often the only way to get there is via an airplane as the roads are non-existent and, due to the mountainous terrain, travelling by foot could take several weeks.
+Often the only way to get there is via an airplane as the roads are non-existent and, due to the mountainous terrain, traveling by foot could take several weeks.
 These missionaries, Aid Workers or Evangelists, don’t tend be trained pilots or mechanics – so there is a definite need for people with those skills.
 The same goes for a wide array of other necessary functions.
-There are teachers for missionary children, accountants who distribute funds amongst the missionaries, custodians of guest-houses and compounds where missionaries live, and even IT support.
+There are teachers for missionary children, accountants who distribute funds among the missionaries, custodians of guest-houses and compounds where missionaries live, and even IT support.

 Without this group most missionary work would fall apart very quickly so a good analogy is to see them as the heart supplying life to the rest of the missionary community.

 I can already anticipate some comments on those categories.
 So I will try to address them here.